nkukit/nkukit.github.io/_pages/talks.md

 - \[Jul '24\] The [Bayreuth Magazine (German only)](https://issuu.com/gmkbayreuth/docs/bt_magazin_2024_web_ok/120) did a feature on [Christian Rückert](https://www.strafrecht2.uni-bayreuth.de/de/team/Prof_-Dr_-Christian-Rueckert/index.php)'s and my work on AI at the interface of law and technology.
 - \[Jul '24\] I gave an invited seminar at the University of Potsdam on "Explainable AI" for journalists
 - \[Jul '24\] I gave an invited keynote at the [Bavarian State Ministry of Health, Care and Prevention](https://www.stmgp.bayern.de/) in Nuremberg on "Fundamentals of AI and Human-AI Collaboration"
-- \[Jul '24\] Me and my team gave a lecture on AI for over 700 primary school children, which is [available on Youtube (German only)](https://youtu.be/lkxBAV-L3N4) and was also [covered by TV (German only)](https://www.tvo.de/mediathek/video/kinderuni-bayreuth-die-studenten-von-morgen-erobern-den-vorlesungssaal/)
+- \[Jul '24\] My team and I gave a lecture on AI for over 700 primary school children, which is [available on Youtube (German only)](https://youtu.be/lkxBAV-L3N4) and was also [covered by TV (German only)](https://www.tvo.de/mediathek/video/kinderuni-bayreuth-die-studenten-von-morgen-erobern-den-vorlesungssaal/)
 - \[Jul '24\] I gave an invited impulse talk on "AI and Human-AI Interaction" at the IHK Bayreuth
 - \[Jun '24\] I gave an invited talk on "Explainable AI" at the IBM GenAI Roundtable in Frankfurt
 - \[Jun '24\] I gave an invited talk on "Explainable AI in Law Enforcement?" at the German Lawyers Day ("Deutscher Anwaltstag 2024")